krokedil/dibs-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2017.11.21	- version 2.5.2 =
+* Tweak			- Grab DIBS ticket number from subscription first (instead of parent order) on subscription renewal orders.
+Could cause problem when customer had changed card on a subscription.

 = 2017.11.06	- version 2.5.1 =
 * Tweak			- Removed V-DK as paytype sent to DIBS for card payments.